cran-task-views/ClinicalTrials/ClinicalTrials.md

 #### *Dose-Finding*

+- `r pkg("BayesianMCPMod")` implements a Bayesian extension of MCPMod based on Fleischer et al. (2022) `r doi("10.1002/pst.2193")`, enabling the systematic inclusion of historical data.
+It supports simulation, analysis, and evaluation of trial designs across varying dose-response relationships and sample sizes.
+Users can specify robust mixture priors (e.g., via the Meta-Analytic-Predictive approach), apply weighted model averaging, and assess Minimally Efficacious and Target Doses.
+Bootstrapped estimates and visualizations of dose-response relationships are also provided.

 - `r pkg("bcrm", priority = "core")` This package implements a wide variety of one and two-parameter Bayesian CRM designs.
 The program can run interactively, allowing the user to enter outcomes after each cohort has been recruited, or via simulation to assess operating characteristics.

 - `r pkg("crmPack")` Implements a wide range of model-based dose escalation designs, ranging from classical and modern continual reassessment methods (CRMs) based on dose-limiting toxicity endpoints to dual-endpoint designs taking into account a biomarker/efficacy outcome.
 The focus is on Bayesian inference, making it very easy to setup a new design with its own JAGS code.